Alice Wahome: Political career

 She actively promoted affirmative action from 1999 to 2001 while serving as vice-chairperson of the Fida council.

 She also served a two-year term on the council of the Law Society of Kenya.

 After retaining her seat in the 2022 elections she resigned her seat after being nominated to cabinet as Cabinet Secretary for Water and Sanitation by President William Ruto.

-After retaining her seat in the 2022 elections she resigned her seat after being nominated to cabinet as Cabinet Secretary for Water, Sanitation and Irrigation by President William Ruto.
+She later was relieved of the position on 11 July 2024.